tijlleenders/ZinZen-scheduler/documentation/functional/Algorithm-Overview.md

 Goals with durations <= 8 hours are kept as a single block.
 Goals with a longer duration are split into 1-hour sized Steps.

 Budgets can also generate Steps - irrespective of their place in the hierarchy.
 They are only placed after all 'regular' Steps are placed.
-NB!: Whenever a 'regular' Step belonging to the Budget is placed, any corresponding budget Steps get removed for the corresponding time periods and durations.
+NB!: Whenever a 'regular' Step belonging to the Budget is placed, any corresponding Budget Steps get removed for the corresponding time periods and durations.

 ### 4) Generate slots
 Go over the timeline and - for each Step - calculate all the time slots that are available for that Step.